 When a valid command byte followed by the correct PWC was sent to the server, the first response byte is the command byte (as a confirmation) followed by the data block which is described in the following sections.

 4.25.1 SEND_LEV1_DATA command (170)

-This command is used to retrieve the current brightness temperature data samples.
-The data block is structured as follows:
+This command is used to retrieve the current brightness temperature data samples (microwave and IR).
+The command structure is as follows: